Vyral/base-template/_posts/2018-10-26-2018-real-estate-market-review-and-predictions-for-2019.md

 {% include youtube.html %}

-We’re still in a seller’s market, but there are signs out there that we could be seeing a shift soon.
-Here’s what you need to know.
+<p style="text-align: center;"><em>We’re still in a seller’s market, but there are signs out there that we could be seeing a shift soon.
+Here’s what you need to know.</em></p>

 A lot of people have been asking me about the market lately.
 The one question I keep hearing constantly is, “Was 2018 a seller’s market or a buyer’s market?”